ValentinaFaba/Project-Python-Investigating-Netflix-Movies/README.md

-**Netflix**!
-What started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.
+**Netflix** what started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.
 Simulation: It's a project for a production company that specializes in nostalgic styles.
 The company wants to research movies released in the 1990s and perform exploratory data analysis to better understand this awesome movie decade!